 Allow discussion and encourage different responses.
 Refer to the two passages above for a biblical view of God’s character.
 They are Psalm 11:7 and Romans 5:8.

 Allow discussion and share your own tough time to get things started.
+Be sensitive to the fact that for many people, hard things will push them away from God.
+Don’t make them feel bad about that but, instead, be sympathetic to them.
 Encourage your students to tell more about their story if you think they would be open to it.

 Allow the group to discuss.
 The most important thing is to love them, and support them with what they are going through.
 Listening well is a huge gift that you can give people you care about.
 As you love them well, they will also be more open to what you have to say about what can help them.
 Ask if you can pray for them, and do so with them if they are willing.
 Share encouraging verses from the Bible, if they are open to hear them.
 Tell them, “One thing that has really helped me get through some of the hardest things in my life has been my relationship with God.
 Can I tell you more about that?”
 Share your story of how you came to know Jesus with them and how he has helped you in your hard times.
 Then, whether they want to talk more about God or not, continue to love them well.
 Your love in the midst of their hard time will make a lasting impact.